AuDigitalHealth/ci-fhir-r4/pages/DiagnosticReport/_includes/diagnosticreport-path-mhr-1-issues.md

    </tr>
     <tr>
     <td>code (RCPA terminology)</td>
     <td><p>One or more value sets representing the Standard for Pathology Informatics in Australia - Requesting codes (see <a href="https://www.rcpa.edu.au/Library/Practising-Pathology/PTIS/APUTS-Downloads">DOWNLOADS</a>) are in progress.
-This terminology is expected to be included in the <a href="http://build.fhir.org/ig/hl7au/au-fhir-base/index.html">HL7 AU Base Implementation Guide</a> in <a href="http://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-au-diagnostic-servicerequest.html">AU Diagnostic Service Request</a>.</p>
+This terminology is expected to be included in the <a href="http://build.fhir.org/ig/hl7au/au-fhir-base/index.html">HL7 AU Base Implementation Guide</a> in <a href="http://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-au-diagnostic-observation.html">AU Diagnostic Observation</a>.</p>
         <p>When this content is available we are expecting to replace the placeholder SNOMED CT-AU set with this material.</p></td>
     <td>See <a href="https://github.com/hl7au/au-fhir-base/issues/399">au-fhir-base/issues/399</a></td>
    </tr>